The Drama Club

 Originally from South Carolina, Ashley is a self-identified G.R.I.T.S. — Girl Raised In The South!
 Prior to moving to New York City, she received her MFA from Louisiana State University.
 Ashley's work motto is "Advocacy Is Access."
 She brings her empathy, compassion, and love of the arts to her work as an educator and administrator.
 Her mission is to provide underserved and underrepresented demographics access to the power of theater arts.

-• Director of Development
+• Director of Development and Communications

 William White is the newly appointed Director of Development at the Drama Club.
 With over 25 years in nonprofit development, William has a proven track record of enhancing fundraising efforts and expanding donor networks to support essential community programs.
 He has previously led major fundraising initiatives at organizations like the Muscular Dystrophy Association, United Cerebral Palsy, and Right To Play, significantly increasing annual contributions through strategic planning and robust donor engagement.